Registrars of Voters

 We are located on the first floor of Norwich City Hall, right across from the Information Booth at Room 129.

-The State of Connecticut now offers Online Voter Registration - you can access the system via this webpage: CT Online Voter Registration.
+The State of Connecticut now offers Online Voter Registration and Inquiry - you can access the system via this webpage: CT Online Voter Registration.

 NOTE: The Registrar's office receives monthly lists of persons convicted of a felony.
 These persons are then removed (if present) from the Voter List and a letter is sent to their last known address.